submariner-io/submariner-website/src/content/operations/nat-traversal/_index.en.md

 ### Public Cloud vs On-Premises

-In this case case, A & B cluster gateways have direct reachability over their private IPs (10.0.0.1 and 10.1.0.1) possibly with large MTU capabilities.
+In this case, A & B cluster gateways have direct reachability over their private IPs (10.0.0.1 and 10.1.0.1) possibly with large MTU capabilities.
 The same is true for the C & D cluster gateways (192.168.0.4 and 192.168.128.4).